krishnendu-bera/PSEC/README.md

 # PSEC
-Script to extract protein sequence and calculate charge from PDB files
+Extract protein sequence and calculate charge from PDB files

 # PDB Sequence and Charge Calculator